ARMmbed/mbed-os-5-docs/docs/contributing/adding_exporters.md

 ### Suggested implementation

 There are several paths forward that can lead to an easily maintained exporter:
- - Specialize or alias the GNU ARM Eclipse exporter.
+ - Specialize or alias the GNU Arm Eclipse exporter.
  - Specialize or alias the Eclipse + Make exporter.
  - Specialize the Make exporter.

-#### GNU ARM Eclipse
+#### GNU Arm Eclipse

-If your IDE uses Eclipse and uses the GNU ARM Eclipse plugin, then specialize or alias your exporter with the generic GNU ARM Eclipse.
+If your IDE uses Eclipse and uses the GNU Arm Eclipse plugin, then specialize or alias your exporter with the generic GNU ARM Eclipse.

 ##### Alias